Dre at Work

 I love the colors, and of course, love the profile.
-The next photo is that of a Royal Tern.
+The next photo, taken from the dock at the Preserve on the Elizabeth, is that of a Royal Tern.
 I love its profile as well.
-I captured it in the same spot.
 It had flown by me earlier with a crab in its beak.
 (A blue crab??)

 Consider the tern's profile for a moment.
-Unlike gulls, generally smaller and more streamlined terns usually fly with their beaks pointed toward the water, where their quarries are.
+Unlike gulls, generally smaller and more streamlined terns usually fly with their beaks pointed toward the water, where their food sources are.
 Here's something else about the tern.
 As is true of so many our birds, the Royal Tern breeds here--usually right along the coast and on barrier islands--but heads south for the winter.
 Some winter in the Carolinas and points south, but most head to the West Indies.
-Hmmm.
+Wait a minute.
 Come to think of it--wouldn't YOU like to head to the West Indies every winter as well?
 Well I sure would!